uva-engineering-decision-analysis/class_notes/Session_3.md

 Ex 1: Portfolio allocation, 2 assets including safe and risky

-Action: fraction of the portfolio in a risky asset
+Action: the fraction of the portfolio in a risky asset

 $0 \leq a \leq 1$    $A=[0,1]\equiv \bigtriangleup^{1}$